tuftsdev/MobileDev/class_outlines.md

 * Model View Controller (MVC) design pattern

 # Tuesday, September 12th: The Toolchain
-* Leg 1 due this week.
-What you need to do: email me link to your team's engineering notebook
 * Last class: a simple app with an activity, a view, widgets, some layouts, R
 * A finer point about widgets, layouts: they are all views!
 Each component on the screen is either a View or ViewGroup!
 The big idea: container
 	-	![Diagram](view_tree.png "Diagram")